As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where Can I Find Geodes in Pennsylvania?

-TIP: Also, do you like that exciting feeling when you are about to open a geode?
+TIP: Do you like that exciting feeling when you are about to open a geode?
 In geodes, you can find a large variety of different crystals.
 Check out the most common types of crystals you can find in geodes in the article below:

 What Crystals are Found in Pennsylvania?